 Difficulty in school because of excessive sleep deprivation

-When you struggle to get to sleep at a decent time, but have to be at school at and early hour, it leaves you extremely sleep deprived and compromises your ability to learn.
+When you struggle to get to sleep at a decent time but have to be at school at an early hour, it leaves you extremely sleep deprived and compromises your ability to learn.

 Difficulties in a typical work environment